-SPATIAL TECHNOLOGY AND REMOTE SENSING (S.T.A.R.S.)
-COURSE 1 AND 2
+HONORS SPATIAL TECHNOLOGY AND REMOTE SENSING (S.T.A.R.S.)
+COURSE 1 AND 2 Course: 541118 (Honors) 1 credit

-Course: 541117 (Articulated) 1

 This class will introduce students to Geographic Information System (GIS) and Remote Sensing (RS) technology through academic study and applied instruction.
-This course provides the foundation of the STARS Entry-Level GIS Technician Certification.
-Teachers and students will use a locally customized Geographic Information System (GIS) to learn about their local community.
-They will use the same data, imagery and software that NASA uses to study their state, county and school.
-Students will also learn the skills required to work on and/or build a Geographic Information Systems/Remote Sensing project.
-Through hands-on instruction students will learn skills ranging from introductory digital mapping to image analysis.
-In this course students are introduced to each skill with a real world application and led in the problem solving process.
-Follow-up applied practice application will direct the student to apply acquired skills to cases in the local community using the supplied data.
+This course provides the foundational geospatial knowledge for the transcripted GIS "College in the High School" option through subsequent courses in the sequence.
+Students will use the same data, imagery, and software that federal, state, and local level governmental agencies use to study their state, county, and school.
+Students will also learn the skills required to work on and/or build a Geographic Information Systems final project.
+Through hands-on instruction students will learn skills ranging from introductory digital mapping concepts to image analysis and network analysis.
+In this course students are introduced to each skill with a real-world application and led in the problem-solving process.
+Follow-up applied practice application will direct the student to apply acquired skills to cases in the community using curricular and open-source data.

-Prerequisites and other notes: Foundations of Homeland Security and Emergency Preparedness is a prerequisite or may be taken concurrently.
-This course is a part of the Geographic Information Systems and Technology option in the Homeland Security Emergency Preparedness completer program.
+Prerequisites and other notes: Foundations of Homeland Security and Emergency Preparedness is a prerequisite.
+This course is a part of the Geographic Information Systems and Technology (GIST) option in the Homeland Security Emergency Preparedness completer program.